wesreisz/platform-engineering-workshop/module3-developer-control-plane/2-tilt/README.md

 k3d cluster create mycluster --agents 3 --registry-create registry.localhost:5000 -p "80:80@loadbalancer"
 ```

-1a - Install Tilt: Tilt is already installed on the VDI we're using.
-If you're doing this locally, you can install it using `brew install tilt`
+2 - Ensure that Tilt is installed.
+It should already be installed on the VDI we're using in the classroom.
+ `brew install tilt`

 2 - clone the code repo to a folder outside your current repo on the local machine (such as your home directory `cd ~/`)
 `git clone https://github.com/wesreisz/tilt-avatars.git`